 – During a confrontation, some people feel they need to take some space to calm down before proceeding to resolve the conflict while others want to resolve the conflict in the moment.
 It’s important to have an understanding of you and your partner’s conflict resolution styles so you can work together to resolve arguments.
 If our partners will not allow us to take time to cool off or to remove ourselves if we feel unsafe, this tells us that they do not value our feelings or needs in the relationship.

 Forming lasting bonds enhance our feeling of connectedness and understanding.
 Cultivating these bonds takes time, trust, security and admiration.
 They can also allow us to experience love and demonstrate healthy relationships for those around us, especially our children.
-If you feel unsupported in your relationship, give our office a call to enhance your relationship’s foundation so all parties feel valued, respected and fulfilled.
+If you feel unsupported in your relationship or noticed you have experienced some dating red flags, give our office a call to enhance your relationship’s foundation so all parties feel valued, respected and fulfilled.